DoodleIbu/mugen-armaggon/README.md

 - C+D: Big Wave (costs 2000 power)

 ### Other
-- A+B: Guard cancel (costs 1000 power)
+- A+B: Blowback attack (costs 1000 power)
-  - An invincible attack that launches the opponent away but deals no damage.
-Can only be performed while blocking.
+  - A quick invincible attack that launches the opponent away but deals no damage.
+Can be done while in blockstun, but starts up slower if done in blockstun.
 - Start: Taunt

 ## Additional notes